 What is the 5AMLD?

-The 5AMLD, also known as the Directive (EU) 2015/849 (the 5th anti-money laundering Directive) is a European Union directive came into effect on January 10, 2020 and was adopted on May 30, 2018.
+The 5AMLD, also known as the Directive (EU) 2015/849 (the 5th anti-money laundering Directive) is a European Union directive that came into effect on January 10, 2020 and was adopted on May 30, 2018.
 The 5AMLD sets regulatory requirements for obliged entities/persons, in order to tackle money laundering, terrorism financing and other emergent issues.
 The following main goals have been defined under the 5AMLD:

 - Addressing new areas that were insufficiently or not covered in the previous directive, such as crypto-currency; prepaid cards; beneficial ownership; Politically Exposed Persons (PEPs); high-value transactions; high-risk third countries and art transactions;

 - Increase transparency in order to determine the ultimate beneficiaries of a company, and better determine their shareholding structure;

 - Improve information access for Financial Intelligence Units (FIUs), by providing them with centralized bank account registers;

 - Enhance cooperation and information exchanges between national money laundering authorities and the European Central Bank;